Donderstal/IRL_RPG/README.md

 As of November 4th, 2019
 * User is able to select a class, gender and character name
 * Basic wasd controls are present, player character can move and movement is animated
-* Basic server for serving JSON files which contain overworld information
+* Basic server for serving JSON files which contain map information

 Donderstal